vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 clear constraint that should be enforced by all future traces sources : **a single Vector event shall not hold data relative to more that one trace**.

-A completely different use case is traces sampling, but it cover two major variation:
+A completely different usecase is traces sampling, but it cover two major variations:

 - Simple sampling: either cap/pace the trace flow at a given rate or sample 1 trace per 10/100/1000/etc. traces, and this is already available thanks to the `sample` and `throttle` transforms